lukyrasocha/infinigen-2D-diffusion-affordance/README.md

-# Infinigen-Affordance: 2D Diffusion + 4D-Humans SMPL Extraction
+# Infinigen-Affordance(v1): 2D Diffusion + 4D-Humans SMPL Extraction

 > This was one of my earlier experiments.
 Is not robust towards people in beds due to out of distribution training data
 > Also it is necessary to figure out a more robust way to infer camera intrinsics, as the default pipeline uses a predefined camera model which doesn't match the one defined in blender.
 An interesting direction could be the usage of metric-HMR